Finding Position from two observed Altitudes

 Lat = asin(sin(H0)*sin(Dec0)+cos(H0)*cos(Dec0)*cos(B0))

-Note: the precision of this procedure can be enhanced by taking the
+but the precision of the result can be enhanced by taking the average Latitude value obtained

 5. Calculate the Local Hour Angles of Z (applying the Law of Sines) from both triangles: LHA0 = asin(sin(B0)*cos(H0)/cos(Lat))